cconejov/academic-kickstart-1/content/project/Surv_Analysis_HDD/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 The branch of statistics that study the expected duration of time for an event to occur is called survival analysis.
 The number of events can be one or more.
-This project reviews nonparametric methods like Kaplan-Meier, Nelson-Aalen, and Cox proportional hazards model is applied to the Hard Drive of [Backblaze](https://www.backblaze.com/) in the context of _failure-time analysis_.
+This project reviews nonparametric methods like Kaplan-Meier, Nelson-Aalen, and Cox proportional hazards model.
+These techniques are applied to the Hard Drive date sets of [Backblaze](https://www.backblaze.com/).
+This application of survival analysis is called _failure-time analysis_.
 In this way, the goal is to find the probabilities that the hard disk works well for 1 year using the data collected in 2019.
 The package used for this exercise is [survival](https://cran.r-project.org/web/packages/survival/index.html).
 For the number of files, it also uses [data.table](https://cran.r-project.org/web/packages/data.table/index.html) package.

 Work in Progress.